dmsc/emu2/README.md

                        "signed" comparison instructions (JLE instead of JBE).
                        This is needed at least for MASM versions 1.0 and 1.10.

+- `EMU2_ROWS`          Setups the VGA text mode to the given number of rows, from 12 to 50 at the program start.
+Some full-screen DOS programs will retrieve this info and adjust the screen properly, some other will ignore this and setup the text mode again.

 Simple Example
 --------------